rmari/chochin/README.md

 <h2> Installation </h2>

-Chōchin needs a Python 3 interpreter with numpy, PyQt4 and PyOpenGL packages.
+Chōchin needs a Python (2.7 or 3.x should work) interpreter with numpy, PyQt4 and PyOpenGL packages.
 You can install these packages individually or get them through a Python distribution like [Anaconda](https://store.continuum.io/cshop/anaconda/).

 <h2> Data format </h2>